zama-ai/concrete/docs/tutorial/minmax.md

 #### Cons

-- It will increase the bit-width of both operands and result, and lock them together across the whole circuit, which can result in significant slowdowns if the result or the operands are used in other costly operations.
+- It will increase the bit-width of both operands and the result, and lock them together across the whole circuit, which can result in significant slowdowns if the result or the operands are used in other costly operations.

 #### Example